Rizky Pora

-Rizky Rizaldi Pora (born 22 November 1989) is an Indonesian professional footballer who plays as a winger or left-back for and captains Liga 2 club Barito Putera.
+Rizky Rizaldi Pora (born 22 November 1989) is an Indonesian professional footballer who plays as a winger or left-back for Championship club Barito Putera.

 Club career

 Barito Putera (2016)

 Rizky certainly remains in PS Barito Putera. he made his debut in 2016 season against Bali United In first week 2016 Indonesia Soccer Championship A. he made his first goal in the 45th minute against Persija Jakarta in fifth week.

 On the sixth week, he scored again when against Persipura Jayapura in the 20th minute.
 Although the end result lost 4–5.

 On eighth week against Persela Lamongan, he scored with a free kick in the 7th minutes.

 International career

 He made his debut with Indonesia on 21 June 2014 in a friendly against Pakistan.